jbaiter/hocrviewer-mirador/README.md

 You can alternatively index your files before serving them.
 This has two main
-advantages: It significantly reduces the response times for the manifests and annotations and it enable the search within the books (not yet usable from Mirador, but keep an eye on [this PR](https://github.com/ProjectMirador/mirador/pull/995)).
+advantages: It significantly reduces the response times for the manifests and annotations and it enables the search within the books (not yet usable from Mirador, but keep an eye on [this PR](https://github.com/ProjectMirador/mirador/pull/995)).